internetarchive/bookreader/README.md

 ## License
-The source code license is AGPL v3, as described in the LICENSE file.
+The source code license is [AGPL v3](https://github.com/internetarchive/bookreader/blob/master/LICENSE) , as described in the [LICENSE file](https://github.com/internetarchive/bookreader/blob/master/LICENSE) .

 ## Other credits
 The ability to test on multiple devices is provided courtesy of [Browser Stack](https://www.browserstack.com).